aashwitha16/Salary-estimation-using-KNN/README.md

 # Salary-estimation-using-KNN
-In this I used K- Nearest Neighbor Algorithm we train the model by giving independent variables age,educaion,capital gain,hours per week.
+Using K- Nearest Neighbor Algorithm we can train the model by giving independent variables of datset- age,educaion,capital gain,hours per week and  dependent variable salary of the employee.
-Using these independent variables it gives dependent variable salary of the employee.
+This model gives output accordingly whether the salary is above 50000 or below 50000